kghose/kghose.github.io/diy/notes/impact.md

 clutch will slip, making the characteristic rapping noise, preventing us from over tightening the screw.

+## Hammer drill

+These have a mass inside that repeatedly knocks the drill bit into the material like a hammer.
+Most drills have a mode setting to switch this on or off.
+The hammering breaks up hard but brittle material like concrete or stone, making drilling holes into such material faster than a regular drill.

 ## Impact driver

 An impact driver is designed to drive long screws into thick wood.
 Say we have a